-This week our JLDN live video broadcast covered a range of stories from university strikes to sex education.
-On the whole, this weeks news day was not our strongest as a course.
-Throughout the show we had a range of technical difficulties from sound, to the wrong cameras being in shot and the auto cue being too slow/fast.
+On the 5th March 2018, our sixth live show of the second semester was broadcast live on YouTube.
+This week, our JLDN broadcast covered a range of stories from university strikes to sex education.
+On the whole, this week’s news day was not our strongest as a group.
+Throughout the show we had a range of technical difficulties from sound, to the wrong cameras being in shot and the auto cue being too slow or fast.
 However, with this being said I think that the presenters and people in production did the best that they could have done to recover from these situations.

 This week, my role was the bulletins presenter and I worked alongside Sidney who was the bulletins editor.
 I curated the stories which I wanted to cover during the bulletins which were as follows: Theresa May’s speech on public housing, Bradley Wiggins drug doping reveal and the Oscars.
 I felt as though these stories were a good mix, with the Oscars being a light-hearted one for the ending.

-For this YouTube stream, the director, Nick chose to change the position of the sofa presenters for the first half of the show meaning that I was sat to the side of them on a table rather than being in my own position away from them.
-I felt that with me being at the side, it didn’t look as professional as it would have if I was in my own position.
+For this YouTube stream, the director, Nick chose to change the position of the sofa presenters for the first half of the show meaning that I was sat to the side of them on a table rather than being in my own position.
+I felt that with me being at the side, it didn’t look as professional as it would have if I was in my own position or sat between them.
 Also, due to a technical difficulty with the first two VT’s this meant that I had to present the bulletins earlier than I thought, therefore the auto cue was not yet up to my script.
-Therefore, I was required to read from the printed script for the first story and then I transitioned into the auto cue for the second and third.
+As a result, I was required to read from the printed script for the first story and then I transitioned into the auto cue for the second and third.
+Another problem which arose during my segment came down due to the person who was controlling the VFX, none of the stills which popped-up on screen during the bulletins section covered the screen in the right timings.
+The picture of Theresa May showed up before I had started reading this story and the Oscars picture showed up on screen three times.
+As well as this, at the end of the bulletins in which I chose to interact with Theo and Mahria, the audio was very low making the conversation very difficult to hear.